ElisaLegnani/PhotorealisticRendering/docs/index.md

-# Photorealistic Rendering
-A simple raytracer for generating photorealistic images written in C++.
 It is developed for the course [*Numerical techniques for photorealistic image generation*](https://www.unimi.it/en/education/degree-programme-courses/2021/numerical-tecniques-photorealistic-image-generation) held by professor Maurizio Tomasi (University of Milan, AY2020-2021).

-*Note: it is a WIP project*

 ## Table of Contents